Do you want to start a vegetable garden but unsure about where to start or overwhelmed with what you need to think about before you even begin?

 First, you need a seed starting trays.
 Fill each cell with potting soil, then plant your seed in each cell.
 Then, put the tray under a grow light (or just any warm light) to provide heat.
 Do these steps indoors if it's cold outside.

 Wait for germination to happen.
 Germination period is different for each plant.

 Gently water them with a spray bottle until they are ready to transplant.
 Again, some plants needs longer or shorter time until they're ready.
 When they're ready, transplant them to your outdoor garden beds.

 Starting seeds is a delicate process, but one that is worth the extra effort.

 - 9 Tips for Starting Your Seeds Indoor (and Avoid Common Mistakes)

 - 11 Frugal Seed Starting Hacks to Get Your Garden Going

 - How to Succeed at Seed Germination & 7 Common Mistakes to Avoid

-9. Taking Care of Your Plants
+10. Taking Care of Your Plants

-Then you’ll want to make sure that you keep the weeds out of your garden.
-Weeds will compete with your plants for nutrients.
-This can hinder the growth of your garden tremendously.
+The next and probably the most frustrating step for most gardeners is to weed out your garden.
+Weeds compete with your plants for nutrients, this can hinder the growth of your garden tremendously.